21nOrg/docs/docs/memotron/preview-apps.md

 ## Chrome extension

-1. Download the extension by clicking [here] .
+1. Download the extension by clicking [here](../../src/images/memotron-docs/memotron-clipper-v0.56.4-build-3%20(1).zip) .
 (Please wait for 4-5 secs for the auto download to start)

 2. Open your browser